 This project will result in a national framework document to articulate what social capital (people connections) and social infrastructure (places where people connect) mean to Australians.

-The Framework will address the current lack of definitions, and the heatmapping will provide a pilot outcome on the benefits of measurement.
+The Framework will address the current lack of definitions, and the pilot data tool will provide evidence on the benefits of social capital and social infrastructure.

 This project will benefit all Australians.